skycatchfire/Remi/README.md

 ## Author

-This plugin is developed by [SkyCatchFire](https://www.skycatchfire.com/)..
+This plugin is developed by [SKYCATCHFIRE](https://www.skycatchfire.com/).

 ## License

-Fire-Image-Proxy is open-source software licensed under the MIT license.
+Fire Image Proxy is open-source software licensed under the MIT license.